ilPikachu/vocaloid-rankings-twitter-bot/README.md

-# Miku Twitter Bot
+# Vocaloid Rankings Twitter Bot
-This is a twitter bot that updates about vocaloid songs rankings every hour.
+This is a twitter bot that updates about vocaloid songs rankings from niconico every hour (hourly, daily, weekly and monthly rankings).

-## OPEATIONAL TWITTER ACCOUNT
+## OPEATIONAL TWITTER PAGE
 https://twitter.com/mikuchan_info

 ## LICENSE